 MAR does accept and read submissions year round; all genres are accepting submissions.
 We accept fiction, poetry, translations, and nonfiction (including personal essays, essays on writing, and short reviews)—There is NO reading fee for a regular submission, but our contests do require an entry fee.
 Contributing authors will receive two complimentary copies of MAR as payment.
 We encourage simultaneous submissions, but request immediate notification if the work is accepted elsewhere.
-We seek to acquire First North American Serial Rights; all rights revert to the author upon publication.
+We seek to acquire first rights for most works (excepting the original language of translated work) and First North American Serial Rights; all rights revert to the author upon publication.
 MAR does not consider work which has previously appeared elsewhere in print or online, for regular consideration or for its contests.
-To submit via our submission manager, please click here.

-Fiction Editor: Dan Marcantuono
+Fiction Editor: Sydney Koeplin

-Poetry Editor: Abigail Cloud
+Poetry Editor: Melayna Pongratz

 Nonfiction Editor: Karen Craigo

-Reviews Editor: Joseph Elia
+Reviews Editor: Abigail Cloud

 Translation Editor: George Looney